agilebits/onepassword-utilities/convert_to_1p4/README.md

 ### Windows

 - 1Password for Windows, version 4.1.0.520 or higher
-- [Strawberry Perl](http://strawberryperl.com/releases.html) version 5.16.3.1 (*not* 5.18 or later)
+- [Strawberry Perl](http://strawberryperl.com/releases.html) portable version 5.16.3.1 (*not* 5.18 or later)

-### Password Manager Version Requirements
+### Additional Requirements

-The following list of password managers indicate the software version and platform used for export and conversion testing.
-It is not possible to test all versions on all the platform variations, nor would it be a worthwhile venture.
+The **Supported Converters** table above indicates the minimal software versions required or tested, and the platform used for export and conversion.
+It is not possible (nor would it be worthwhile) to test all versions on all the platform variations.
 Minor version differences generally should not matter (unless noted), so you can try the export and conversion.

-The converters assume the export and conversion are to be done on the same platform.
-You are welcome to report any issues you find.
+The converters require that both export and conversion are performed on the same OS platform (this .

-* Clipperz: the clipperz web program does not have typical version numbers; tested against clipperz as of Sept 2014.

-* Data Guardian: OS X: 3.2; Windows: 3.2

-* DataVault: OS X: 5.2.39; Windows: 5.1.32

-* EssentialPIM: Windows: 6.04

-* eWallet: OS X: 7.3; Windows: 7.6.4

-* Handy Safe: OS X: 1.02; Windows: Handy Safe Desktop Professional 3.01

-* KeePass 2: Windows: 2.26

-* KeepassX: OS X: .0.4.3 (version 2.0 alpha does not support exporting - use KeePass 2.x to read a KeePassX 2.0 database and export it as XML).

-* Keychain (OS X): OS X 10.9.5, 10.10

-* LastPass: LastPass is a browser-dependent extension, and various versions exist (version 3.1.54 Firefox/Windows tested)

-* mSecure: OS X: 3.5.4 (previous versions do not properly export CSV, but the converter compensates); Windows: 3.5.4 (does not properly export CSV, has quoting / escaping issues)

-* Passpack: Web version 7.7.14 tested on OS X and Windows

-* Password Depot 2: Windows: 8.1.1

-* PasswordWallet: OS X: 4.8.1 (6095); Windows: 4.8.1 (1147)

-* Safe in Cloud: OS X: 1.6; Windows: 2.8

-* SafeWallet: OS X 1.2; Windows: 2.4.1.2, 3.0.7

-* SplashID Safe: OS X: 7.2.2; Windows: 7.2.4
+You are welcome to report any issues you encounter.

 ## Instructions

-The following instructions will guide you through the specifics required to export your wallet data, convert it, and import it into 1Password.
+The following instructions will guide you through the specific steps required to export your password manager's data, convert it, and import it into 1Password (or print it).
 Instructions specific to either OS X or Windows will be noted below.
 In addition, instructions specific to a given password manager will be noted in a separate section below.

-Finally, these instructions assume you have placed the **convert_to_1p4** folder complete with its contents onto your Desktop.
+** Note**: these instructions assume you have placed the **convert_to_1p4** folder complete with its contents onto your Desktop.

 ### 1. Verify Requirements